PagerDuty/developer-docs/docs/app-integration-development/10-OAuth-2-PKCE.md

 To exchange the authorization code for an access token, send a POST request to the Token Endpoint.

-The authorization code has a time to live of 10 minutes, and your POST request must be received within that time.
+The authorization code has a time to live of 30 seconds, and your POST request must be received within that time.

-Additionally, specify the following query parameters when making the request: `client_id`,  `redirect_uri`, the `code` (authorization code) received from PagerDuty, `grant_type=authorization_code`, and finally the `code_verifier` that was generated to create the code_challenge originally.
+The body of the request should include the following parameters: `client_id`,  `redirect_uri`, the `code` (authorization code) received from PagerDuty, `grant_type=authorization_code`, and finally the `code_verifier` that was generated to create the code_challenge originally.
+The content-type should be `application/x-form-urlencoded`.

 ```
 curl -X POST https://app.pagerduty.com/oauth/token \